 - the what and how of the client’s involvement in a project or task

 - specific timetables and times for response in a request, question, or decision

 - setting boundaries

 After all, everyone has the clients he/she deserves.
-And these are some ways you can train your clients, on the what and how they can involved in the work at hand.
-If you, as a consultant, leave some boundaries open then it is most probable that you would ending your days, trying to justify every bit of decision, you made about your work.
+And these are some ways you can train your clients, on the what and how they can involve in the work at hand.
+If you, as a consultant, leave some boundaries open then it is most probable that you would end your days, trying to justify every bit of decision, you made about your work.
 In such cases, with a friend as with clients, the boundaries should be clear, should have been set and should have been respected with all cost.
 Otherwise, your time and work become depended on the wimps of a single client, something would be proved highly problematic!

 Read some more!